jarobyte91/pytorch_beam_search/index.md

-# pytorch_decoding

-A simple decoding library for PyTorch models

 This library implements beam search, greedy search and sampling in a fully vectorized way in PyTorch.
 This is specially useful for NLP tasks, but can also be used for anything that requires sequence generation from a sequence model.

 The two main classes are found in the main folder: